Sugunapriyadharshini Sundararama

 DOCTORAL CANDIDATE

-Meenakshi Suku obtained her MSc in Bioengineering (with a specialisation in Tissue Engineering) from Trinity College Dublin and is currently working on cardiac tissue engineering.
-She is pursuing her PhD (part of lifETIME CDT) in CURAM on developing a humanized in-vitro model for myocardial infarction, under the supervision of Dr. Michael Monaghan and is based in Trinity Centre for Biomedical Engineering, Trinity College Dublin.
+Meenakshi Suku obtained her M.Sc. in Bioengineering (with a specialisation in Tissue Engineering) from Trinity College Dublin and is currently working in cardiac tissue engineering.
+She is pursuing her PhD (part of lifETIME CDT) in CÚRAM on developing a humanized in-vitro model for myocardial infarction, under the supervision of Dr. Michael Monaghan and is based in Trinity Centre for Biomedical Engineering, Trinity College Dublin.

 Mirella Ejiugwo